 Connections are an essential part of any business, and have the right ones can lead to new business, discounts, and more.
 Community managers often play the largest role in community platform engagement.
-You and your community manager should be on the same page about the user experience and how to best increase engagement.
-Having a good relationship with your manager will make this easier, so consider setting up regular meetings to review how things are progressing.
+You and your community managers should be on the same page about the user experience and how to best increase engagement.
+Consider setting up regular meetings to review how things are progressing.

 Here’s What Affects Feedback

 You created a vision for your community platform when you developed it.
 Is that vision the same?
 If it changed, you’re probably not putting your feedback to the best use.
 You might even be collecting information that’s no longer relevant.
 Maybe the gender of your users is not as important as you once thought it was, or the value of user interests is far higher than their ages.
 Review your vision and make sure it aligns with the data you’re collecting.
 While you’re double-checking your vision, how’s your target market?